9 Corny Spanish Jokes That Will Help You Learn Spanish

 “I said, insulate yourself, idiot, not intoxicate!”

-Don’t miss our favorite one-liners!
+If you love these Spanish jokes, don’t miss our favorite one-liners!

 “Cariño despiértate! ¡Se está quemando nuestra casa!” (“Darling, wake up!
 Our house is burning!)